-With that in mind, the following is a guide focused on venues and breweries that are all within easy walking distance from the two main train stations in the city.
+With that in mind, the following is an update to the guide we first ran in December 2016, one that's focused on venues and breweries that are all within easy walking distance from the two main train stations in the city.

 Stop One: Little Creatures Brewery